 Up until World War II, divorce in Australia was relatively rare.
-While the divorce rate rose steadily between 1940 and 1960, the introduction of the Family Law Act in 1975 was the catalyst for a significant increase in divorce rates.
+While the divorce rate rose steadily between 1940 and 1960, the introduction of the Family Law Act in 1975 was the catalyst for a significant increase in divorce rates in Australia.

 Crude divorce rate